Certain Nonfiction Book Structures are ideal for fast short books.

 HOW – TO (INFORMATIONAL)

 The book teaches the reader how to do something.
+You’ll note that some books like my outline book can be several types of NBS.

 Do tell in the comments sections below, what Nonfiction Book structure will you use to write your book?